phaustin/a301_students_eoas/notebooks/week9/test_landsat_dataset.md

 ## get three bands plus FMask and return as an xarray dataset

-set `doread=True` to read the data and write to a netcdf file for future use
+To fetch a new image that hasn't been saved and write it to disk, set `doread=True`.
+Otherwise read the dataset from the netcdf file

 ```{code-cell} ipython3
 date = "2015-06-14"